20lives/dmote/doc/options.md

 ###### Parameter `offset`

-An offset in mm from the key to the mount.
+An two-dimensional vector offset in mm from the key to the mount.

 ###### Parameter `depth`